mevonuk/learn2slither/README.md

 ## Environment

 The environment consists of the board, the apples, and the snake.
 It receives an action from the agent which it then executes by moving the snake.
 The movement of the snake results in a reward (based on hitting the wall or tail, eating an apple, or entering an empty space).
-The snakes view and the reward following the step are passed to the interpreter and then the agent.
+The snake's view and the reward following the step are passed to the interpreter and then the agent.

 ### Board